Rio Tinto says Australia's Coal and Allied to cut jobs

-PERTH, Sept 24 (Reuters) - Global miner Rio Tinto said its Australian Coal & Allied Industries unit will be cutting jobs as it struggles with a steep drop in coal prices and a high Australian dollar.
+PERTH (Reuters) - Global miner Rio Tinto (RIO.AX) said its Australian Coal & Allied Industries unit will be cutting jobs as it struggles with a steep drop in coal prices and a high Australian dollar.

-Australia, the world’s second largest exporter of thermal coal used for power generation, has seen its coal prices fall over 20 percent to under $90 per tonne amid a global supply glut and reduced Chinese demand for fuel.
+Australia, the world’s second largest exporter of thermal coal used for power generation, has seen its coal prices fall over 20 percent to under $90 per metric ton (1.1023 tons) amid a global supply glut and reduced Chinese demand for fuel.

-Coal & Allied produces thermal coal in Australia’s Hunter Valley region where other miners, such as Xstrata Plc, have also moved to cut jobs in an effort to reduce costs.
+Coal & Allied produces thermal coal in Australia’s Hunter Valley region where other miners, such as Xstrata Plc XTA.L, have also moved to cut jobs in an effort to reduce costs.

 “We are working to improve our competitiveness by actively seeking ways to reduce costs across our business, which unfortunately means some roles will no longer be required,” Rio Tinto said in an emailed statement to Reuters on Monday.